 In under ten minutes from every guest lodging you can be on trails that have all the features of much more remote places.

 The Blueberry Hill Trails are a network of fun, short sections, most of which have a gentle grade.
 The few steep sections raise your heart rate as every community recreation and fitness trail system should but they are short enough not to discourage anyone.
-There's a and trail guide that is a must for using these trails.
+There's a recently updated map and trail guide that is a must for using these trails.
 Whether you're on horseback or your own two hooves, there are lots of intersections.
 But the trails are named and numbered and intersections are well-marked.

 Starting out on the Colonel Holst Trail, wildlife is evident right away—on Thursday coyote tracks looped into the trail and then away again, a nice, tight series of symmetrical canine tracks.
 Even at a walk these animals always mean business.